Ohio Car Accident Lawyers

 Car Accidents in Ohio

 Every year, the Ohio State Highway Patrol compiles statistics related to car accidents in the State of Ohio.
 This data is tremendously useful in determining the cause of car accidents, as well as a number of other important pieces of information.
-In 2019, there were a total of 64,140 car accidents investigated.
-Of those accidents, the following severity was reported:

 Obtaining Information After a Car Accident in Ohio